 Long ago Queen set a very high standard for concert performance from which they have never wavered.
 Here is proof of it with “Now I’m Here”, originally off of Queen’s third studio album Sheer Heart Attack released forty-five years ago, captured here on the stunning December 1975 concert performance in London, A Night at […]

 If you are not happy with the results below please do another search

-The Cars’ co-founder singer/songwriter the late Ric Ocasek goes under the hood with keyboard player Greg Hawkes for their 1978 debut.
+The Cars’ co-founder singer/songwriter the late Ric Ocasek goes under the hood with keyboard player Greg Hawkes for the 45th anniversary of their 1978 debut.